Read more about Stephany's story...

-Since 1986, the Housing Trust Fund has awarded almost $1 billion in funding and helped build or preserve nearly 47,000 units of affordable housing statewide.
-Learn more in the Housing Trust Fund 30th Anniversary Report (PDF).
+Since 1986, the state’s Housing Trust Fund has invested more than $1 billion in capital funding and helped build or preserve more than 50,000 units of affordable housing statewide.

-Housing Trust Fund dollars support a wide range of projects serving a diverse array of low-income populations.
-Projects can serve people with incomes up to 80% of Area Median Income, but the majority of projects funded to date serve households with special needs or incomes below 30% of Area Median Income, including homeless families, seniors, farmworkers, and people with developmental disabilities.
-Special needs projects coordinate with state and local service providers, to ensure clients receive appropriate housing and services.
+Housing Trust Fund dollars support a wide range of capital projects that house a diverse array of low-income populations.
+Properties financed by the program can house people with incomes less than 80% of Area Median Income, but the majority of these properties house households with special needs or incomes below 30% of Area Median Income.
+This includes people and families experiencing homelessness, people in need of supportive housing, seniors, veterans, farmworkers, and people with developmental or other disabilities.
+Special-needs projects coordinate with state and local service providers, to ensure clients receive appropriate housing and services.

 Is Your Organization or Project Eligible for Housing Trust Fund Funding?

 Applying to the Housing Trust Fund

 Housing Preservation Program